 5. Offer Unique Local Guide Services

 This business can stay simple and flexible.
 Small group or private tours are easier to manage and feel more personal.
-Over time, good reviews and word of mouth can help you build a stable source of income.
+Over time good reviews and word of mouth can help you build a stable source of income.

 6. Capture Moments as a Photographer

+If you love taking pictures or have some experience you should try becoming a photographer.
 In France, offering photography services can be a profitable small business idea.
 Travel photos, wedding shoots, and memory sessions all have strong demand.
 People are willing to pay for professional work that captures important moments.

 7. Work as a Pet Sitter

 Many pet owners need help when they go on vacation or work long hours.
 Hiring a pet sitter or choosing short term pet boarding gives them peace of mind.
-If you love animals and are reliable, this is a warm and steady small business idea to start.

 Source: Krista Mangulsone